cil0834/Project2/README.md

       that if the decimal of the average is > 0.5 then the average is going to be ceilinged.
 Otherwise the average will be floored.
 The array will then be returned.

    c.
 The last method is the letterAverage.
-What this method does is it takes the average of the
+This method will initialize an array with calAverage
+      Then the array's last value will be returned as a character because the last element of the arry is the element whose average is based off of the decimal of the average.